ybertot/coq-dpdgraph/README.md

 ### Install using opam

-If you use opam with the latests version of Rocq you can install `coq-dpdgraph` and `ocamlgraph` using
+If you use opam with the latest versions of Rocq you can install `coq-dpdgraph` and `ocamlgraph` using

     $ opam repo add coq-released https://rocq-prover.org/opam/released